Frequently Asked Questions

 Does Goucher offer financial aid to its students?

 Yes.
 The college seeks to enroll a talented and diverse student body and to make a Goucher education possible for as many qualified students as possible.
 To this end, Goucher offers a comprehensive program of need-based and merit-based financial assistance.
-The average 2016-2017 freshman financial aid award, including scholarships, grants, student loans, and work-study, was $36,465.
+The average 2017-2018 freshman scholarships and grants (that’s money that doesn’t need to be repaid) is $31,068.
+The average 2017-2018 freshman financial aid award, including scholarships, grants, student loans, and work-study, is $37,420.

 What is the difference between need-based and merit-based aid?